-Fuller was soon hustling up business for the newborn automobile craze and selling vehicles in places like Boston’s Motor Mart.
-The historic garage you see today was in Fuller’s day the site of a much smaller building that was more working garage than elegant showroom.
+Fuller was soon hustling business to satisfy the automobile craze and selling vehicles in places like Boston’s Motor Mart.
+The historic garage you see today was in Fuller’s day the site of a much smaller building.
+It was more working garage than elegant showroom.
 Fuller soon realized that the future of the automobile was not in the center of the congested city.
-He set his sights on Brighton, and as he was going into business with the Packard Motor Co., Packard’s Corner seemed an aptly named destination (though it was not named for the car company.)
+So he set his sights on Brighton.
+As he was going into business with the Packard Motor Co., Packard’s Corner seemed an aptly named destination (though not named for the car company.)

 His genius was anticipating the evolution of the automobile.
-Hard core gear heads enjoyed the small garages and sales stalls where cars were initially sold.
-But Fuller saw that the person with thousands of dollars to plunk down for a toy that he used on the weekends would want a more pleasant setting.
-And, as the population was pushing outside the grimy cities, the auto dealers should, too.
+Hard-core gear heads enjoyed the small garages and sales stalls where cars were initially sold.
+But Fuller saw that the person with thousands of dollars to plunk down for a toy he used on the weekends would want a more pleasant setting.
+And, as the population pushed outside the grimy, crowded cities, the auto dealers should, too.

 History proved him right, time and again.
 And as cars began appealing to more people, Fuller pioneered other innovations.
-He was an early adopter of trade-ins, time payments and the president’s day sale to show off new models of cars.
+He was an early adopter of trade-ins, time payments and the President’s Day sale to show off new models of cars.
 By the 1920s, he was one of the wealthiest men in America, all from anticipating the future of the auto-buying public.

 The toughest decision he faced as governor was whether to pardon Nicola Sacco and Bartolomeo Vanzetti, Italian-born anarchists convicted of murder.
-The pair were a cause celeb of the day, with tens of thousands of protesters rallying to support them and asking for clemency or pardon because of irregularities in their trial.
-Fuller established a commission to look in to the crimes and followed its recommendation, controversial though it was, that the death sentence given the two men should stand.
+The pair were a cause celebre of the day.
+Tens of thousands of protesters rallied to support them.
+They wanted clemency or a pardon because of irregularities in their trial.
+Fuller established a commission to look in to the crimes.
+He then followed its recommendation, controversial though it was, that the death sentence given the two men should stand.

 His youngest son Peter also gained fame of his own for the outcome of 1968 Kentucky Derby.
 Peter Fuller’s thoroughbred Dancer’s Image had a terrific run that year, and won the derby.
 Testing found a banned substance in the horse’s blood, however.
 Bettors who backed the horse kept their money, but the horse was stripped of the title.